jbruni/swami/README.md

 # Swami

-Smart Web Access Methods Interface is my thin and light toolset to make Ajax requests from a client-side front-end AngularJS app running in the browser to communicate with the server-side back-end.
+Smart Wired Ajax Models Interface for AngularJS is my thin and light toolset to make Ajax requests from a client-side front-end AngularJS app running in the browser to communicate with the server-side back-end.

 I have used angular-resource (`$resource`), and then I have tried [Restangular](https://github.com/mgonto/restangular) and